hugopfe/Project-Asteroids/README.md

 # Project-Asteroids
- A game made in Python 3 as hobby :)
+It's a reimagination of _Asteroids_ (1979) made with Pygame.

+All sugestions are welcome :)